Indoor positioning system technology

 Indoor positioning systems have many flavors, and some are better suited for some applications than others.

-Many fundamental technical aspects, from the line of sight to interference and basic radio coverage, must be considered when the system is selected or deployed.
+Many fundamental technical aspects, from the line of sight to interference and basic radio coverage, must be considered when the system is being selected and deployed.

 If any critical question that comes to your mind is not covered below or even incorrectly explained, please email us at info@marvelmind.com, and we will swiftly address it.